helidon-io/helidon-labs/hols/oci-basic-setup/README.md

-# Deploying Helidon OCI MP Application on a Basic OCI Infrastructure Setup
+# Deploying a Helidon OCI MP Application on a Basic OCI Setup

-This example will demonstrate how to create a basic OCI infrastructure setup that can be used to deploy a Helidon MP OCI application.
+This example demonstrates how to create a basic OCI infrastructure setup that can be used to deploy a Helidon MP OCI application.

 ## Objective
 1. Use Terraform to create automation of OCI resources provisioning that can build a basic OCI infrastructure setup composed of the following:
-   1. OCI Compute Instance with firewall opened at port 8080.
+   1. OCI Compute instance with firewall opened at port 8080.
    2. OCI Virtual Cloud Network with Security List containing an Ingress at port 8080.
-   3. Policies to allow OCI Logging and Monitoring services to be accessed from the provisioned OCI Compute Instance.
+   3. Policies to allow OCI Logging and Monitoring services to be accessed from the provisioned OCI Compute instance.
 2. Generate a Helidon MP OCI project using Helidon cli.
 3. Use OCI cloud-shell to run this example through.

 ## Prerequisite
-- An OCI tenancy that has enough capacity to provision an OCI Compute Instance and a Virtual Cloud Network.
+- An OCI tenancy that has enough capacity to provision an OCI Compute instance and a Virtual Cloud Network.
 This will also work on the free trial of the [OCI Free Tier](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier.htm).

 ## Tasks
 ### Set up Cloud Shell access.